So you aren’t sure what you want to major in?

 It’s okay that you don’t know what you want to do right now, don’t let anyone tell you otherwise.

-Even students that come into school dead-set on a particular major are going to change their minds, you’re in a perfect situation because you aren’t cornering yourself into one set of classes.
+Even students that start college dead-set on a particular major are going to change their minds.
+You’re in a perfect situation because you aren’t cornering yourself into one set of classes.
 Take your time to explore your options, then when you do decide you’ll be making an informed choice that’s right for you.

 College is definitely a find-yourself-time.
 In the midst of discovering who you are there will be mistakes, but it’s less about the mistakes and more how you choice to learn from them.
 There will be times when things get messy- both physically and mentally, but roll with the experiences and learn to be comfortable getting uncomfortable.
 Take chances and don’t be afraid to grow!

 Sarah Hutchinson | Exercise Science, Pre-Physical Therapy, ’17

 Shenandoah Will Help you Through your Major Exploration